siyamed/android-shape-imageview/README.md

 # Shape Image View
 Provides a set of custom shaped imageview components, and a framework to define more shapes.
 Implements both *shader* based and *bitmap mask* based image views.
-Shader based ones uses *canvas draw methods* and *Path* construct, while bitmap mask uses xfremode to draw image on bitmaps defined by android shape XML's or resource bitmaps.
+Shader based ones use *canvas draw methods* and *Path* construct, while bitmap mask uses xfremode to draw image on bitmaps defined by android shape XML's or resource bitmaps.

 <div>
 <a href="images/shader-buble.png" style="float:left;">